-Step Three: Review GHS Philosophy & Graduation/Career Requirements Checklist

-Use this step to determine the progress you are making towards your high school graduation.
+Step Three: Review the GHS Philosophy and Graduation/Career Requirements Checklist Use this step to determine the progress you are making towards your high school graduation.
 Please pay careful attention to the Programming Policies for graduation.

-Step Four: Choose courses using the course guide & grade level course selection form

-Refer to your Career Cluster information, the GHS graduation checklist, the technical and 4-year college requirements, and the GHS academic course descriptions.
+Step Four: Choose courses using the course selection guide & grade-level registration form Refer to your Career Cluster information, the GHS graduation checklist, the technical and 4-year college requirements, and the GHS academic course descriptions.
 This is your personal roadmap to get the most out of your high school years.
 Students without a plan often miss many wonderful high school opportunities, college experiences, and meaningful careers.

-Step Five: Review College Admissions Requirements/Information & GHS Special Programs Section

-Compare what is required with your own high school academic standing.
+Step Five: Review College Admissions Requirements/Information & GHS Special Programs Compare what is required with your own high school academic standing.
 Check the special programs available for you to expand opportunities for yourself and your path to your future.
 Note that the requirements for attending a four year college are different from the requirements for high school graduation.

-Step Six: Enter your courses online through your Infinite Campus Portal account
+Step Six: Enter your courses online through your Infinite Campus Portal account.
 Contact Student Services if you need assistance.